ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 ## ParamSpec

-Used to forward the parameter types of one callable to another callable e.g. to add basic logging to a function, create a decorator add_logging to log function calls:
+Use to forward the parameter types of one callable to another callable e.g. to add basic logging to a function, create a decorator `add_logging` to log function calls:

 ```python
 T = TypeVar('T')